 Buy travelers checks prior to departing.

+Florida has a number of animals which can be dangerous to humans.
+Generally it is advisable to avoid all direct contact with wild animals.
+When walking in wilderness areas, stay on paths.
 There are numerous stinging and biting insects, mosquitoes being the most common.
 Wear light-colored clothing with long sleeves and pants when venturing away from populated areas.
 Small biting insects known locally as "no-see-ums" are common in windless areas near sandy areas.
 Mosquitoes can be anywhere and are very common in non-urban areas at all times of the day.
 There are local products which may help to detract insects, but the best advice is usually to stay covered up and never scratch at an insect bite.
-Do not hesitate to question hotel staff members about local conditions and the safe way to deal with them.

 ALCOHOLIC BEVERAGE LAWS